Skip to main content

 While looking for a frame (stressing about finding your place in the career run world)

 That leads me in to another thing, The job market, the careers that are going nowhere or just standing still, maybe we fell of the carriage for a while.
-We might feel like we're not as worthy, But it is important to remember that no matter how much it means to us we are not our profession.
+We might feel like we are not as worthy, but it is important to remember that no matter how much it means to us we are not our profession.
 We are so much more.
 We are all those things in between.
 That is who we are, And if anything, that is what we should always strive for, each and every day.

 You might have challenge finding that fitting frame, but never lose that piece of art, because jobs might come and go, but You are here to stay.